Academic Catalogs

 (money awarded that does not need to be repaid)

 The Federal Pell Grant is available to undergraduate students.
-The award amount is based on the student’s Expected Family Contribution (EFC) (determined by FAFSA) and is prorated according to the number of units in which students are enrolled.
+The award amount is based on the student’s Student Aid Index (SAI) (determined by FAFSA) and is prorated according to the number of units in which students are enrolled.
+There is a six-year maximum for the Pell Grant (full-time equivalent semesters) from the date that the student began receiving Pell Grant funds.

 The Federal Supplemental Educational Opportunity Program (FSEOG) is for students with exceptional financial need.